Unlocking Developer Success: In-Depth Insights

 Continuous Testing

-In the realm of testing, pair programming ensures continuous examination of code.
+In testing, pair programming ensures continuous examination of code.
 Developers can test their work in real-time, catching issues early in the development process.

 Reduced Bugs